-The Community Schools and Youth Programs initiative is a partnership between Binghamton University, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer with local youth and have a positive impact on the community.
+The Community Schools and Youth Programs initiative is a partnership between Binghamton University College of Community and Public Affairs, the Center for Civic Engagement, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer and intern with local youth and have a positive impact on the community.

-All of these programs aim to provide academic assistance and social support to students in need of extra support.
-They increase student self-esteem and overall motivation for school work.
-These programs also give Binghamton University students the opportunity to provide one-on-one and small group instruction, assisting youth academically and gaining hands on experience in the classroom.
+Through these programs, Binghamton University students provide academic assistance and social support to students in need, increasing their self-esteem and overall motivation for school work.
+These programs also give Binghamton University students experience providing one-on-one and small group instruction in the classroom.

-Find out what specific programs are currently available to students who are interested in volunteering with local youth.
+Find out what specific programs are currently available to students who are interested in volunteering or interning with local youth:

-» Complete the Interest Form to let us know you're interested in volunteering with local youth.
+» Complete the Interest Form to let us know you're interested in volunteering or interning with local youth.

-We will add you to our Community Schools and Youth Programs mailing list (separate from the CCE's general listserv), and contact you when volunteering opportunities arise.
-Filling out the Interest Form is not a commitment on your part to volunteer, it just allows us to learn more about you and your interests so we can let you know about opportunities that might appeal to you.
-If you would like to be removed from this mailing list at any time, please send an e-mail to firstname.lastname@example.org, specifying you would like to be removed from the Community Schools and Youth Programs mailing list.
+We will add you to our Community Schools and Youth Programs mailing list (separate from the CCE's general listserv), and contact you when volunteer or internship opportunities arise.
+Filling out the Interest Form is not a commitment on your part, it just allows us to learn more about you and your interests so we can let you know about opportunities that might appeal to you.
+If you would like to be removed from this mailing list at any time, send an e-mail to firstname.lastname@example.org, specifying you would like to be removed from the Community Schools and Youth Programs mailing list.